mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 unassembled genomics data---currently ~40 Petabytes of data.
 There is not currently a method of finding samples in SRA that contain reads similar to a search sequence.
 SRA search would enable us to monitor sequences for pathogen emergence, find novel gene homologs and more.
-Hyper log-log sketching is a method of locality sensitive hashing that could potentially be used to index SRA data and allow for fast search.
-But a current challenge with hyper log-log search is that the precision and recall vary greatly by sample.
-This work will develop a statistical model to index sequences in a way that provides balanced precision and recall across all SRA samples.
-We have infrastructure in place to do large-scale indexing on the Google Cloud Platform and experience in engineering systems to set up and host a high-profile search tool.
+One challenge with conventional kmer seach methods like minhash is that they perform poorly when the query is small and the search set is large, for example when searching for a virus genome in a metagenomic dataset.
+Contaiment search [(Kosleki and Zabeti 2019)](https://doi.org/10.1016/j.amc.2019.02.018) and FracMinHash [(Iber et al. 2022)](https://doi.org/10.1101/2022.01.11.475838) proide a solution to seaching uneven size datasets but a single containment hash search of a dataset as large as SRA could take a day.
+This project will apply novel indexing and search methods to enable fast containment search of SRA data.
+The work will help the USDA monitor seqquence data for plant and aniaml pathogens and enable large-scale metagenomc search projects.

 # Position